dy/spect/readme.md

 ### `.dispose( fns? )` - remove aspect

 Remove assigned aspects.
 If `fn` isn't provided, removes all aspects.
+Function, returned by aspect is used as destructor.

 ```js
 import spect from 'spect'